litecart/litecart/README.md

   What you need:

-  * An Apache2 web server running PHP 5.3 or higher
+  * An Apache2 web server running PHP 5.3 or higher.
+PHP 7.1+ recommended for best performance.
-  * A MySQL 5.5+ account
+  * A MySQL 5.5+ account.

-  If you don't have access to a web server and want to try LiteCart on your local machine, check out [AMPPS] (http://www.ampps.com/).
+  If you don't have access to a web server and want to try LiteCart on your local machine, check out [AMPPS](http://www.ampps.com/).
 AMPPS is an Apache web server suite that offers LiteCart for installation with one click using Softaculous.

   Instructions
   ------------

+  Please note running your own website requires some common sense of web knowledge.
+If this is not your area of expertise, ask a friend or collegue to assist you.

   1. Connect to your web host via FTP using your favourite FTP software.